BTCDecoded/governance/config/README.md

 - **economic-nodes.yml**: Used for economic node veto system
 - **maintainers/**: Used for maintainer registry and signature verification
 - **repos/**: Used for repository-specific governance rules
+- **test-vectors.yml**: Used for cross-layer equivalence proof validation (Phase 1: optional with fallback, Phase 2: required)

 ### Configuration Validation